resourceful-workshop/resourceful-2025/schedule.md

 ## Workshop schedule

-The workshop will take place on **March 2nd, 2025**.
+The workshop will take place on March 2nd, 2025.

-IMPORTANT: all times are in Eastern European Standard Time (Tallinn Time) / CET +1.
-So if you are in Stockholm, the time in Tallinn is Stockholm time + 1 hour.
+**IMPORTANT: all times are in Eastern European Standard Time (Tallinn Time) / CET +1.
+So if you are in Stockholm, the time in Tallinn is Stockholm time + 1 hour.**

 <hr>